Should you change your fetish, or just accept it?

 This is the point at which it DOES become a problem.
 If you’re upset, unhappy, ashamed, and lacking in confidence and self-esteem as a result, it’s obviously a problem.

-There are two ways to deal with this: either truly accept your fetish and learn to embrace it so much that you don’t feel ashamed/unhappy etc, or change it.
+There are two ways to deal with this: either truly accept your fetish, or change it.

 The first method of acceptance will help you to overcome any shame from society and resulting negative feelings.
 This is a great technique, that will help a lot of people who have bad feelings about their fetish.
+Some people have boundaries in the wrong places, or have false ideas about fetishes, and changing those things will be much better for them.
 However, this is not for everyone, because in some people, shame doesn’t just come from society; it comes from within.

 If this shame comes from within – from your deepest values as a person – then these are people that would benefit more from change.
 Acceptance can help on some level, to feel more at ease and reduce the negative feelings.
 But removing them altogether is extremely hard when your fetish contradicts your values, because shame comes from within.